jakubwilkowski/license_tracker/README.md

 ### Setting up locally

-`Poetry` is used for dependency management to it needs to be installed in order to run this project
+`Poetry` is used for dependency management so it needs to be installed in order to run this project

 ```shell
 pip install poetry==1.1.14